poiyomi/PoiyomiDocs/docs/special-fx/flipbook.md

 How much emission the flipbook should have.
 This stacks with whatever blending options are selected.

+## FPS

+- `Type`: **Float**

+How many frames per second the flipbook should play if "Manual Frame Control" is not enabled.
+This is used to determine how fast the flipbook should play.
+The default is 30 FPS.

+## Frame Offset

+- `Type`: **Float**

+Sets an offset for the frames.

+## Positioning

+### Pan UV

+- `Type`: **Vector2**

+Sets a panning speed on the Flipbook.

+### Scale / Offset

+- `Type`: **Vector4**

+Determines the Scale (size) and Offset (position) of the Flipbook.
+The first two values are the scale (in X/Y) and the second two are the position (in X/Y).
+This allows placing the Flipbook like a Decal.

+## Side Offset

+- `Type`: **Vector4**

+Side Offset allows stretching and squishing the Flipbook in the X and Y directions.
+Each value can be positive or negative values, with positive values stretching the Flipbook in that direction, and negative values squishing the Flipbook in that direction.

+The first two values the left and right offsets, and the second two are the top and bottom offsets.

-## Rotation
+### Rotation

 - `Type`: **Float**, Range: `0.0 - 360.0`

-How much to rotate the flipbook by, in degrees.
+How much to rotate the Flipbook by, in degrees.

-## Rotation Speed
+### Rotation Speed

 - `Type`: **Float**

-A constant roatation speed applied to the decal.
+A constant rotation speed applied to the decal.
 A value of `180` will rotate the decal once per second, which is quite fast.

-## Blending

-These options control how to blend the flipbook with the material.
-Generally, only one of these should be used at a time.

-### Replace

-- `Type`: **Float**, Range: `0.0 - 1.0`

-Replaces the base color with the flipbook.
-This is the default.

-### Multiply

-- `Type`: **Float**, Range: `0.0 - 1.0`

-Multiplies the base color and the flipbook.
-This generally darkens the color, with white not affecting the color, and black completely darkening the color.

-### Add

-- `Type`: **Float**, Range: `0.0 - 1.0`

-Adds the base color and the flipbook together.
-This generally brightens the color, with black not affecting the color, and white significantly brightening the color.

 ## Manual Frame Control

 - `Type`: **Toggle**

-Determines whether the flipbook should be manually controlled.
-If this is enabled, the flipbook will not play automatically, and the frame must manually advance via animations.
-This is useful for dynamically controlling the speed of the flipbook, or using the flipbook to show specific frames.
+Determines whether the Flipbook should be manually controlled.
+If this is enabled, the Flipbook will not play automatically, and the frame must manually advance via animations.
+This is useful for dynamically controlling the speed of the Flipbook, or using the Flipbook to show specific frames.

 ### Current Frame

 - `Type`: **Float**

 Determines which frame to show.
-Only visible when "Manual Frame Control" is enabled.
+Only works when the above toggle `Manual Frame Control` is enabled.

-## Crossfade
+## Start/End Frame Loop

 - `Type`: **Toggle**

+When enabled, the settings in this area can be used to clamp which frame the Flipbook should start and end from.

+### Start Frame

+- `Type`: **Float**

+Sets the first frame in the Flipbook.

+### End Frame

+- `Type`: **Float**

+Sets the last frame in the Flipbook before it loops back to the beginning Start Frame.

+## Frame Crossfade

+- `Type`: **Toggle**

 Enables or disables crossfading.
-This is used to smoothly transition between frames, which can be useful for reducing the number of frames needed in the flipbook.
+This is used to smoothly transition between frames, which can be useful for reducing the number of frames needed in the Flipbook.

 ### Fade Range

-- `Type`: **Float Range**, Range: `0.0 - 1.0`
+- `Type`: **Clamped Float**, Range: `0.0 - 1.0`

-Determines how much to crossfade the flipbook between frames.
+Determines how much to crossfade the Flipbook between frames.
 Defined by a start and stop value.

 ## Hue Shift

 - `Type`: **Toggle**

 Enable or Disable the Hue Shifting functionality.

-This toggle can be animated.

 ### Color Space